 I bought this pretty outdated microwave cart at Goodwill when we first got married as a coffee cart for our tiny, yet cozy apartment.
 It did its job and I carried it over to our house as a sort of entertainment storage area.
 I think sometimes you just get used to seeing the junk around your house and it doesn’t really phase you, but as we were getting ready for guests to come over one day I saw my junk with fresh eyes and this space needed some desperate TLC!
 Don’t judge me by the mess.

-I didn’t just want to nix the space all together, as our laptop acts as our dvd player and way to watch movies online (no smart tv over here) and I didn’t want to buy anything new either.
-Sooo that meant DIY project and making the most of what you have!
+I didn’t just want to nix the space altogether, as our laptop acts as our DVD player and a way to watch movies online (no smart tv over here) and I didn’t want to buy anything new either.
+So that meant DIY project and making the most of what you have!

 After the paint dried I just found some baskets around the house to store cords, chargers, etc and some other items to make it pretty!